Did you drive through the Lake Rd eruption? What you need to do

 This proved the bore was responsible for the fumarole.

-If this was the case, once the bore is quenched, the geothermal thermal activity within the fumarole should stop, allowing it to be filled and the road to be reopened.
+If this were the case, once the bore is quenched, the geothermal thermal activity within the fumarole should stop, allowing it to be filled and the road to be reopened.

 He said there was no overflow and the roads have been cleaned, but the two lanes coming into town remained shut.

-Councillor Tania Tapsell was concerned that the area was not known for fumaroles or producing much heat, and asked if .
+Councillor Tania Tapsell was concerned the area was not known for fumaroles or producing much heat, and asked if his could signal potential geothermal activity in areas that were thought to not be active.

 Brownbridge was "not concerned" this could signal potential geothermal activity in areas that were thought to not be active because this wasn't a natural feature.